collincates/mtgtracker/README.md

 <h3>Set up environment variables</h3>

-- Generate a `SECRET_KEY` by entering the code below into the command line.
-Save the `SECRET_KEY` (a string of random letters/numbers/symbols that will print to the command line), you'll need it in a second:
+- Generate a `MTG_SECRET_KEY` by entering the code below into the command line.
+Save the `MTG_SECRET_KEY` (a string of random letters/numbers/symbols that will print to the command line), you'll need it in a second:

   `python3 -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"`

 - Open `env/bin/activate` and insert the following content on line 35/36:
   ```
   unset DJANGO_SETTINGS_MODULE
-  unset SECRET_KEY
+  unset MTG_SECRET_KEY
   unset PGDB_NAME
   unset PGDB_USER
   unset PGDB_PASS